p-alexisv/alexis-pks-pipelines/README.md

 # alexis-pks-pipelines
-This contains the pipelines I use to install and delete PKS foundations.
+This contains the pipelines I use to install and delete PKS foundations in vSphere.